jasp-stats/jasp-desktop/Docs/development/jasp-upgrade-qml.md

 Keep in mind that the order of `Upgrade`s within `Upgrades` is not important.
 However you should only ever have a single `Upgrade` with a particular combination of `functionName` and `fromVersion`, because those are used to find the right `Upgrade` to be applied to a particular version of an analysis.
 And these will be chained for multiple versions.
 So suppose you have an upgrade for an analysis from version `0.1` to `0.2`, and an upgrade from `0.3` to `0.4`.
 Then when you load an analysis made with module version `0.0.1` JASP is smart enough to figure that it should apply `0.1 -> 0.2` and then `0.3 -> 0.4`.
 So you do not need to specify an `Upgrade` for each version of your module, but just for the changes that need to be made.
 And JASP will chain them for you.

 ### Versions
+The module author or maintainer makes sure that the version in `DESCRIPTION` and `Description.qml` is updated at least for every new version of JASP.
+If, of course, any changes were made, but this is the usual case.
+Those versions are then used to specify the `to` and `from` fields.

+#### Older versions (<=0.15)
 Before JASP 0.15 was released the analyses were always saved with the version of JASP itself, so all analyses/modules in 0.14.1 would have that version.
 For 0.15 I manually made sure that the versions for each module were also 0.15 by setting that in `Description.qml` (this should be centralized to `DESCRIPTION` as [specified here](https://github.com/jasp-stats/INTERNAL-jasp/issues/1251)).

-After that version is released the version you need to upgrade to will be the **version of the module** and not of JASP.
+Since we do try to keep the versionnumber of the module the same as that in JASP it might not be obvious but the versions you need to specify corrects upgrades are those **versions of the module** and not those of JASP.

 # Changing Options
 Besides changing the name of your module or the function called for analysis you can also change the options stored in a jasp-file by older versions of your module.
 In case you aren't sure what is meant by options: these are the values stored in a json format by the QML form of your analysis.
 Each option has a name and this is the exact same `name:` as you specify in the QML forms.